 I'm still working on the small bathroom my kids use.
-Updating it without spending that much money.
+Updating it without spending much money.

-I already updated the vanity, you can check for that HERE, and I covered that plain tub with a wood panel to make it look way better, check for that HERE.
+I already updated the vanity, you can check it right HERE, and I covered that plain tub with a wood panel to make it look way better, check that HERE.

 Lately I've seen tons of beautiful designs on walls, so I thought the wall behind the door would benefit from one of those designs.
 This is the one I chose, fun and simple:

 Since I was not going to buy the stencil I set to create my template.